Nuremberg (miniseries): Awards and nominations

-Historical inaccuracies
+Historical accuracy

-In the film, Göring, his wife, and daughter drove and surrendered to an unnamed American air corps base in Germany on May 12, 1945.
+The programme was presented as being partly fictionalised, with some characters and events created for dramatic purposes.
+Göring, his wife, and daughter are depicting driving to surrender to an American air corps base in Germany on May 12, 1945.
 In reality, Göring, after sending an aide to Brigadier General Robert I. Stack in which he offered to surrender to Dwight D. Eisenhower personally, was discovered and arrested in a traffic jam near Radstadt by a detachment of the Seventh United States Army, which was sent through the German lines to find him and bring him to a secure American position, on May 6, 1945.

 Justice Jackson is portrayed as initially failing in his cross-examination of Gӧring and emerging triumphant on the second day.
 In reality, the cross-examination was a disaster and severely damaged Jackson's reputation.
 This situation was recovered by Maxwell Fyfe.
+The series implies Jackson engineered the tribunal and carried out the prosecution almost single-handedly.
+In reality, scores of lawyers, researchers, clerks, and others were involved.
+The love affair between Jackson and Douglas is fictional.

-When the defendants were indicted by Major Neave they all made oral statements.
+When the defendants are indicted by Major Neave, they all make oral statements.
 In reality, these statements were collected by Captain Gustave Gilbert.
 He asked the defendants to write their first reactions on a copy of the indictments.

-In the film, Albert Speer was arrested when he was giving a lecture to American soldiers.
-In reality, Speer was arrested together with Karl Dönitz and Alfred Jodl in Flensburg where they had set up a provisional government.

-In the film, Captain Gilbert is graciously given the right to talk to the prisoners by Col. Andrus in exchange for a library and an exercise field.
-In reality, Gilbert was specifically appointed to talk to the prisoners by the US military.
+Albert Speer is depicted being arrested while giving a lecture to American soldiers.
+In reality, Speer was arrested along with Karl Dönitz and Alfred Jodl in Flensburg where they had set up a provisional government.
+Captain Gilbert is graciously given the right to talk to the prisoners by Col. Andrus in exchange for a library and an exercise field.
+In reality, Gilbert was specifically appointed to talk to the prisoners by the U.S. military.
 The idea was that Andrus was to be informed by Gilbert about the state of mind of the prisoners.